 L’obiettivo del corso è di introdurre gli studenti all’econometria usando un approccio prevalentemente applicato.
-Sebbene siano trattati sia gli aspetti teorici che quelli pratici, l’accento è posto sulla comprensione intuitiva con i concetti chiave delle tecniche econometriche illustrati con applicazioni empiriche aventi ad oggetto questioni economiche rilevanti nel dibattito di policy.
+Sebbene sono trattati sia gli aspetti teorici che quelli pratici, l’accento è posto sulla comprensione intuitiva dei concetti chiave delle tecniche econometriche che sono illustrati con applicazioni empiriche aventi ad oggetto questioni economiche rilevanti nel dibattito di policy.

 This course gives a thorough coverage of classical econometric theory with an emphasis on the estimation of causal relations between economic variables.
 Applications in the areas of microeconomics and macroeconomics will be considered.